I beg to move,

-In the second wave, we have two things at our advantage.
-The first is that this is a much more regional second wave, which puts more pressure on areas such as Liverpool and Lancashire than elsewhere in the country, but that does mean that elsewhere the elective and the urgent operations can continue.
-The second difference is that we know much more about the virus and how it spreads, so we have separated the NHS into green sites and blues sites.
+In the second wave, we have two advantages.
+The first is that this is a much more regional wave, which puts more pressure on areas such as Liverpool and Lancashire than elsewhere in the country, but that does mean that elsewhere the elective and the urgent operations can continue.
+The second difference is that we know much more about the virus and how it spreads, so we have separated the NHS into green sites and blue sites.
 Green sites are for where we have a high degree of confidence that there is no covid, using testing and asking people to isolate before going in for an operation, so that people can have more confidence.
 The central message across all parts of the UK is that the NHS remains open.
 Finally on this point, the best way we can keep the sorts of treatments that we all want to see going is to keep the virus under control.

-The Secretary of State has answered my question in part with the importance of green and red.
+The Secretary of State has answered my question in part with his reference to the importance of green and red.
 One of the big problems in the first wave is that people were frightened, even if they feared that they had cancer or some other condition, to go into the hospitals, and we have to reassure them that they can go there and they can be safe.

 The right hon.
 Gentleman is absolutely right.
 We have an advertising campaign, “Help us to help you”, to make the simple point to people that, if they are asked to go to hospital by a clinician, then it is safer to go to hospital than not to do so.
 In fact, we call them green sites and blue sites.
 Green means free from covid—we are as confident as we can be that they are.
-It is blue, not red, which means that we still want people to come to hospital, even if they have to come to A&E, because there is only likely to be, at worst, as much covid as in the general population, unless, of course, a person is in a covid ward treating only covid patients.
+It is blue, not red, which means that we still want people to come to hospital, even if they have to come to A&E, because there is only likely to be, at worst, as much covid as there is in the general population, unless, of course, a person is in a covid ward treating only covid patients.
 The NHS has learned a huge amount both about the microbiology of the disease and about how to run health services in a world when covid is at large.

-Of course this is a dangerous disease and, of course, cases are rising, including in my own area, so it is with some humility that I have a look at the daily excess all-cause deaths in all ages in England, which show that there has been no significant excess all-cause mortality observed in week 40 overall.
+Of course this is a dangerous disease and of course cases are rising, including in my own area, so it is with some humility that I have a look at the daily excess all-cause deaths in all ages in England, which show that there has been no significant excess all-cause mortality observed in week 40 overall.
 Is it not the case that the good news in this second wave is that the disease is not progressing as it did in the first?

 I want to keep it that way.
-It is true that the all-cause mortality rates are around the typical levels for this time of year, and that is partly because non-covid deaths are actually lower at the moment than in most years, and because, thus far, we have worked to keep this virus under control.
-We know from the basic mathematics of compounding growth and the exponential nature of the growth of any virus that the number of deaths will increase if the number of cases increase exponentially, hence the need for the actions that we in this House have voted for.
+It is true that the all-cause mortality rates are at around the typical levels for this time of year, and that is partly because non-covid deaths are actually lower at the moment than in most years, and because, thus far, we have worked to keep this virus under control.
+We know from the basic mathematics of compounding growth and the exponential nature of the growth of any virus that the number of deaths will increase if the number of cases increase, exponentially, hence the need for the actions that we in this House have voted for.

 It is a brilliant idea—so brilliant that the NHS has spent the summer working on that concept.
 We cannot do it as perfectly as my hon.
 Friend suggests, and the reason is the practicalities of the treatment of covid—for instance, if someone has covid and something else, they need a normal intensive care unit.
 But the Nightingale hospitals are there—in fact today, sadly, the Nightingale hospital in Manchester is reopening.
-For all the rest of the hospitals, we are making sure that different parts of the hospital are deemed either blue or green—essentially covid-free or at risk of covid.
+In all the rest of the hospitals, we are making sure that different parts are deemed either blue or green—essentially covid-free or at risk of covid.
 Some of the different buildings are covid-free or non-covid, or, in some cases, whole hospitals are covid green sites and people cannot go to them unless they have tested negative.
 That means we can have a high degree of confidence because, for instance, if we are treating cancer patients, we want to ensure that there is not any covid in there.